Without exception, a common question that Barry and I get every single school year is: “Why did you guys decide to homeschool?”

 Homeschool is an amazing option for those who wish to pursue it, and it has been a huge blessing for us.
 But (obviously) it isn’t the only way to educate your kids.
 For some families, traditional public schooling fits.
 Private schooling is the right answer for some.
 And it may be something altogether different for another family.
 You have to do what works for you.
+If you need help from top physics tutors in Malaysia, find them here.
 Hopefully, this helps you understand why we chose to homeschool and gives you some things to consider for your kids’ educational future.

 If you homeschool, we’d love to hear why you made that choice!